Fourth Grade Writing Prompts

 Suggestions for using these fourth grade writing prompts:

-• If time allows, encourage students to illustrate their responses with their own drawings or clip art.
+- If time allows, encourage students to illustrate their responses with their own drawings or clip art.
+Post student work in a classroom display, or supply notebooks for in which each student can compile his/her work.

 More Writing Resources